-She told me she’s tired of fighting ninjas and chalkboard erasers without you.
-She asked me to help you find your way back from those monochrome dreams you don’t even remember so that, together, you can win control over the marshmallow bog once and for all.
+So, I ran into the Easter Bunny last night and he told me he’s tired of fighting ninjas and chalkboard erasers without you.
+He asked me to help you find your way back from those monochrome dreams you don’t even remember so that, together, you can win control over the marshmallow bog once and for all.

 It’s hard to say no to the Easter bunny, so here I am.

-Though many of us consider dreams to be nothing more than junk output from deep REM sleep, Harvard professor Deirdre Barrett disagrees.
-According to her, it’s actually a highly creative form of thinking!
+Though many of us consider dreams to be nothing more than junk output from REM sleep, Harvard professor Deirdre Barrett disagrees.
+According to her, it’s actually a highly creative form of thinking.

-What Do The Theory of Relativity, Google, and A Nobel Prize Have In Common?
+What Do The Theory of Relativity, Google, and The Shape of DNA Have In Common?

 During this difficult period of his life, Einstein reported he had a particularly riveting and memorable dream.